l-aldarondo/Sports-Predictions/README.md

 The loss function during training is Log Loss.
 (Multiple Log Loss units can be placed in parallel for labels with more than two possible values.)
 The model has a linear architecture, not a deep neural network.
 However, the remainder of this definition also applies to deep models that predict probabilities for categorical labels.

+#### Limitations

+* If the number of observations is lesser than the number of features, Logistic Regression should not be used, otherwise, it may lead to overfitting.
+* The major limitation of Logistic Regression is the assumption of linearity between the dependent variable and the independent variables.

+#### Benefits

+* Logistic regression is easier to implement, interpret, and very efficient to train.
+* It makes no assumptions about distributions of classes in feature space.
+* It can easily extend to multiple classes (multinomial regression) and a natural probabilistic view of class predictions.
+* It is very fast at classifying unknown records.

 ![Logistic_Regression](./Images/Logistic_Regression_sample.png)

 <sub> Fig. 1.4 Logistic Regression plot.
 Credit srikarkatta.wordpress

 ### Decision Tree
 Decision Trees are a type of Supervised Machine Learning where the data is continuously split according to a certain parameter.
 The tree can be explained by two entities, namely decision nodes and leaves organized hierarchically.
 The leaves are the decisions or the final outcomes.
 And the decision nodes are where the data is split.

+#### Limitations
+* A small change in the data can cause a large change in the structure of the decision tree causing instability.

+* For a Decision tree sometimes, calculation can go far more complex compared to other algorithms.

+* Decision tree often involves higher time to train the model.

+* Decision tree training is relatively expensive as the complexity and time has taken are more.

+* The Decision Tree algorithm is inadequate for applying regression and predicting continuous values.

+#### Benefits
+* Compared to other algorithms decision trees requires less effort for data preparation during pre-processing.

+* A decision tree does not require normalization of data.

+* A decision tree does not require scaling of data as well.

+* Missing values in the data also do NOT affect the process of building a decision tree to any considerable extent.

+* A Decision tree model is very intuitive and easy to explain to technical teams as well as stakeholders.

 ![Desicion_tree](./Images/Decision_tree_schema.png)